 We have already looked at what the studies show about Christian children in public schools.
-These jaw-dropping studies leave parents wrestling with questions such as, “If public school is not an option, should I homeschool or consider Christian school?”, “Is Christian school affordable for me?”, “What are the benefits of Christian school?”, and others.
+These jaw-dropping studies leave parents wrestling with questions such as, “If public school is not an option, should I homeschool or consider Christian school?”, “Is Christian school affordable for me?”, “What are the benefits of Christian school?”, “How do I choose a Christian school?”, and others.
 When deciding between public school and Christian school, it is important to consider the benefits of a Christian education.
 We will explore those benefits in this article.

 A Brief History of American Education

 Until roughly a century ago, the goal of American education was to foster a biblical worldview in its citizens, not only to lay biblical foundations for civic duty, but to educate biblically as a compass to lead children to the true north, Jesus Christ.
 At very least, the original intent of American education was indeed to instill into students solid Judeo-Christian principles necessary for keeping America a Constitutional Republic.

 Within the last century or so, educational philosophies have begun to ebb, flow, multiply, and fester, resulting in the permeating of progressive thought into our educational system.
 The gradual seeping of humanistic philosophy into the framework of public school curricula has almost imperceptibly eroded absolute truth, and what we are left with is a modern philosophy of education that seeks to elevate folly and suppress the solid, Judeo-Christian principles that had successfully guided generations past.

 We explore this topic in-depth in a previous article evaluating the results of sending Christian children to public schools.